 Cleaning corners and edges

-Sand is spread into a right-angled corner and vacuumed to see how close to the corner each cleaner is able to pick-up dirt using the standard cleaning head.
+Sand is spread into a right-angled corner and vacuumed to see how close to the corner each cleaner is able to pick-up dirt using the standard cleaning head, with results commented on.

 Pet hair removal

 We embed cat hair into the carpet and vacuums it to a set pattern and speed in exactly the same way as the dirt pick-up test.
 Pet hair for testing is supplied by Woof Cat & Dog Grooming in Bondi, NSW.

 We embed sand evenly into a section of carpet and vacuums it.
 The sand is weighed and recorded; this is done twice for each model and the results are averaged.
 With normal vacuums we pre-load the dust collector with dust, but these stick vacs have a very small dirt receptacle capacity so we adapted the method by not pre-loading.

 Quick carpet clean test

 We measure dirt pick-up from carpet after just four passes of the cleaning head.
 Our usual test involves 10 passes up and down the carpet.